michalgrochowski/architect/README.md

 # architect
-Portfolio made for my friend who is an architect, from his design project
+Portfolio made for my friend who is an architect, from his design project.

 Made with:
 - HTML5,